FK Jagodina: Triste years, rise and establishment (1962–2008)

-Cup victory and Europe League (2008–present)
+Cup victory and Europe League (2008–2015)

 Under head coach Simo Krunić, the 2011–12 SuperLiga season marked FK Jagodina's best season ever, finishing the season in fourth place, and thus booking a place in the 2012–13 Europa League.
 The first half of the next 2012–13 season the club achieved third place, making 2012 the most successful year in club's history to date, but the following season to exceed even the 2012 breakout year.
-Jagodina won the 2012–13 Serbian Cup, and it was the first Cup win in the club's history, with the losing opponent being a strong Vojvodina team.
+Jagodina won the 2012–13 Serbian Cup, and it was the first major trophy in the club's history, with the losing opponent being a strong Vojvodina team.
 At the Partizan Stadium, where the final was played, the Blues defeated the favorites from Novi Sad 1–0.
 Milan Đurić scored the decisive goal with a penalty and shot FK Jagodina, in its first final, to its first Cup victory and biggest club success in almost a hundred years of club history.
 The penalty decision came as defender Đorđe Jokić handballed after a shot by Miloš Stojanović.
 Later, in the city center, the cup victory celebrations took place, which was attended also by Dragan Marković, the current president of the city council and party leader of United Serbia.

 The winning team and the coach, Krunić, were driven on a Double-decker bus from the Jagodina City Stadium to the city center and were greeted by thousands of people who celebrated their team and the club's historic success.
 The celebrations were accompanied by Serbian Brass Music, music typical for this region.
 The season finished with FK Jagodina again in the fourth place, again reaching the 2013–14 Europa League.
 Miloš Stojanović, who scored 19 goals, was also the top scorer in the league.
 In the following Europa League season Jagodina lost to Rubin Kazan 2–3 and 0–1.
 The 2013–14 season finished under the direction of a new coach, Mladen Dodić, in third place, so far the highest placing in club's history, and booking another spot in the 2014–15 Europa League.
 The club again reached the Serbian Cup final against the same team as the year before, but this time Vojvodina won 2–0.
 At the end of the season, Jagodina's striker Aleksandar Pešić was the second highest scorer of the league.